In this video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, answers the following question:

 Improved balance and weight distribution across the foot

-Everyone can benefit from performing these exercises, though these exercises may be particularly helpful for individuals with flat feet or ball of foot pain, or for individuals who have worn conventional footwear for many years (or decades) and need significant foot rehabilitation.
+Everyone can benefit from performing these exercises, though they may be particularly helpful for individuals with flat feet or ball of foot pain, or for individuals who have worn conventional footwear for many years (or decades) and need significant foot rehabilitation.
+Another way to build intrinsic foot muscle strength, in addition to the exercises mentioned above, is to use BlackBoard training tools, including the BlackBoard Basic and BlackBoard ToeBands.
+Both tools allow you to enhance the function of your feet while improving the strength of your intrinsic foot muscles.
+Learn how to use the BlackBoard Basic by visiting this page, and check out this page to see visual demonstrations on how to use BlackBoard ToeBands.

 The above content is for educational or informational purposes only and is not intended to replace or augment professional medical instruction, diagnosis, or treatment.
 Read full disclaimer here.